arainho/secure-git-workshop/README.md

 2. Create a gitignore file accordingly
 ```
 - Identify your operating systems, IDE's, programming languages and other tools
-- Use gitignore.io serivce to generate .gitignore files for your project
+- Use gitignore.io service to generate .gitignore files for your project
 ```

 3. Add a line with config.ini in gitignore